BTU-EnerEcon/FOCCSI/README.md

   <h2 align="center">FOCCSI Meta Forecaster</h2>

   <p align="center">
-FOCCSI Meta forecaster allows users to combine individual forecasts of photovoltaic or wind feed-in into a meta forecast.
+FOCCSI Meta Forecaster tool allows users to combine individual forecasts of photovoltaic or wind feed-in into a meta forecast.
 The tool is open to all users interested to obtain more precise combined forecast of renewable energy.
   </p>
 </p>